Become a Volunteer

 Who We Are

-Our Facility is Situated Within the Royal Liverpool Hospital Site
+Our Facility is situated within the Royal Liverpool Hospital Site

 We are lucky enough to be in the unique position to have access to all facilities the hospital has to offer.

 We currently have over 30 highly trained staff, including doctors and nurses.
 Our Medical Director has over 12 years’ experience of clinical trials.
-All our ward staff are ILS and GCP trained and continue to update their clinical skills in line with NHS guidelines.

 Since 2009, when the unit opened, more than 2500 volunteers have been part of a trial here.
 Many come back to repeat the experience.